 Yes – Marylhurst is working to secure the services of Lee Hecht Harrison to offer career counseling and coaching.
 An on-site career and job transition coaching group program will be scheduled during the last week of May and individual programs may additionally be made available.
 Details are being finalized – please check back for further details.

 Marylhurst will provide support through our Employee Assistance Program, Work Health Life.
 To log in, type in Marylhurst University at the prompt.
-The office of Campus Ministry is also available to support you through this transition period.
-To arrange a meeting, please contact firstname.lastname@example.org or 503.534.4066.
+(Through July 20, the Office of Campus Ministry is also available to support you through this transition period.)

 Am I qualified to receive unemployment benefits?